 Britvic's score of 64 is higher than 79% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Britvic PLC reported total greenhouse gas emissions of approximately 132,410,000 kg CO2e globally.
-This includes 11,554,000 kg CO2e from Scope 1, 23,872,000 kg CO2e from Scope 2 (market-based), and 96,984,000 kg CO2e from Scope 3 emissions.
-In Great Britain specifically, the company recorded about 30,376,000 kg CO2e in Scope 1 and 2 emissions.
-Britvic has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% and Scope 3 emissions by 35% by 2025, using 2017 as the base year.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C. The emissions data for Britvic is cascaded from its parent company, Carlsberg Britvic, reflecting the company's commitment to sustainability within the food and beverage processing sector.
+In 2024, Britvic PLC reported total carbon emissions of approximately 132,410,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions accounted for about 11,554,000 kg CO2e, while Scope 2 emissions (market-based) were approximately 23,872,000 kg CO2e.
+The majority of emissions stemmed from Scope 3, which totalled around 96,984,000 kg CO2e, including business travel (2,467,000 kg CO2e) and the use of sold products (32,809,000 kg CO2e).
+Britvic has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2025 from a 2017 baseline.
+Additionally, the company targets a 35% reduction in absolute Scope 3 emissions by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and include bioenergy emissions and removals from biogenic sources.
+The emissions data for Britvic is cascaded from its parent company, Carlsberg Britvic, reflecting a corporate family relationship.
+This data is crucial for understanding the broader impact of Britvic's operations within the food and beverage processing sector in the UK and globally.

 Access structured emissions data, company-specific emission factors, and source documents